 Could injure the eyes.
 Could cause burns.
 Could cause carbon monoxide poisoning, possible leading to death.
-Could create a thermal event.
+Could start a fire.

 When cleaning the spark arrester: Always let the exhaust system cool prior to touching exhaust components.
 Do not start the engine when cleaning the exhaust system.